Robotic Mitral Valve Repair

 Cardiothoracic surgeons at Jefferson Hospitals in Philadelphia have broken new ground in repairing the mitral valve.
 Our surgeons were the first in Philadelphia to use robotic surgery techniques to repair a mitral valve, which provide important benefits and improved outcomes to patients.

-What is the Mitral Valve and What Happens When It Malfunctions?
+How Does the Mitral Valve Work & What Happens When it Malfunctions?

 The mitral valve, made up of two small but important flaps that control the flow of blood between the atrium and ventricles of the heart, are essential in regulating blood flow to the lungs, aorta and the body.
 As the atrium fills with blood, the pressure pushes open the mitral valve allowing blood to flow into the left ventricle.
 It immediately closes behind to prevent a reversal of blood flow.